Robust Computation Tree Logic: Robust CTL*

 \subsection{Expressiveness of rCTL*}

 The satisfaction sets and the equivalence between two formulas in rCTL* are defined as for rCTL.
-Now, as we can see, rCTL* is an extension of both rCTL and rLTL.
-Therefore, it subsumes both rCTL and rLTL (and hence, it also subsumes LTL).
-Furthermore, using the discussion in Section~\ref{sec:express rCTL}, it is easy to see that the rCTL* formula $\big(\forall\Diamonddot\forall\Boxdot p\big) \vee \big(\Diamonddot p\Rightarrow \Diamonddot q\big)$ can not be expressed in rLTL or rCTL.
-In total, we obtain the following result: \begin{theorem} rCTL* is more expressive than rLTL, rCTL, and LTL. \end{theorem}
+As we can see, rCTL* is an extension of both rCTL and rLTL.
+Therefore, it subsumes both rCTL and rLTL (and hence, it also subsumes CTL and LTL).
+Furthermore, by Corollary~\ref{corollary:express rCTL rLTL}, there exist rCTL formulas that are not expressible in rLTL and vice versa.
+In total, we obtain the following result.